 - How often do you take your trash can out now compared to before?

 As we said in the beginning, you’re unlikely to ever be perfect at this.
-But there are so many ideas and new options being invented all the time so keep your mind open, think creatively, tweak, experiment and share your wins with others.
+But there are so many ideas and options being invented all the time so open your mind, think creatively, tweak, experiment and share your wins with others.

 Thank you for reading this far (this was supposed to be a quick guide) and hope you find some use in this!
 Feedback/ideas/thoughts welcome in the comments below or get in touch.